dmccabe/gdx-deploy-sample/README.md

 This command will essentially do the same thing as `setIcon`, it just puts a prettier name on it.

 # Caveats
 * These commands were put together with an extremely limited knowledge of Gradle.
-I know thre's better ways to push together these commands and integrate them into a LibGDX project.
-This project mainly exists to deomnstrate the set of commands I was using the generate and deploy builds, but any suggestoins on how to improve things are greatly appreciated!
+I know there's better ways to put together these commands and integrate them into a LibGDX project.
+This project mainly exists to deomnstrate the set of commands I was using the generate and deploy builds, but any suggestions on how to improve things are greatly appreciated!

-* There currently isn't anything setup to check whether or not anything has changed since the last build, so unlike some other LibGDX Gradle commands, all of the commands included here will execute each time their run, even if the inputs haven't changed.
-I did some research into how to fix this, but I wasn't able to figure it out.
+* There currently isn't anything setup to check whether or not anything has changed since the last build, so unlike some other LibGDX Gradle commands, all of the commands included here will execute each time they're run, even if the inputs haven't changed.
+I did some quick research into how to fix this, but I haven't spent enough time with it yet.
 Any insight would be awesome.

 * I couldn't figure out how to properly re-use some pieces from the Butler plugin, so I threw my hands up and did some copy-pasta to get it working the way I wanted it to.
 Hopefully someone can come up wit a better way to do that.